MrW24/NimgOS/README.md

 # ![NimgOS](http://puu.sh/pZokD/0c4a83186e.jpg)
 An operating system developed by people at the IRC server irc.rizon.net - channel #nimg_lobby

-__IMPORTANT NOTE: This branch contains unstable/buggy code that may cause unexpected side effects.
+__WARNING: This branch contains unstable/buggy code that may cause unexpected side effects.
 USE IT ONLY AT YOUR OWN RISK!__

 The NimgOS developers __are not responsible__ for any damages that may be caused by the use of this code.